Africa needs $3 trillion to reduce climate change vulnerabilities - Ofori-Atta

 The continent’s infrastructure financing gap has also widened to approximately $130 billion–$170 billion annually until 2025.

-Mr. Ofori-Atta, said, “Given the current local and global dynamics, it has become imperative that we vigorously mobilise resources through innovative means, including from the digital space.”
+Mr Ofori-Atta, said, “Given the current local and global dynamics, it has become imperative that we vigorously mobilize resources through innovative means, including from the digital space.”

 “As worldwide momentum around climate action accelerates, we need our development institutions to guide a pragmatic transition for Africa that balances our developmental aspirations with realistic net-zero targets,” he added.